 - Add remaining ingredients.
 Cook uncovered, stirring occasionally, for 15 minutes.

-- (For a thicker chili, remove 1/4 cup of the liquid, stir in 2 tsp. flour and add back to the chili.
+- (For a thicker chili, whisk 2 teaspoons of flour into 1/4 cup of stock or water and add to the chili.
 Cook another 5 minutes.)

-Note: I sometimes add a 2nd can of beans (pinto) and 1/2 cup more water for variety (and more servings).
+Note: I sometimes add a 2nd can of beans (pinto) and 1/2 cup more liquid for variety (and more servings).